byrne365/Multi-user-Blog/README.md

  * If the user is authorized they can access the `Post`, `Comment`, `Edit` or `Delete` functions.
 These links are located **under the content at bottom right corner**
  * A logged in user may `like` and `Unlike` a post by clicking the `Like` or `Unlike` button found under the content, once clicked it will change to `Liked`or `Unliked`.
  * Users are unable to `Like` or `Unlike` their own posts.

+ Thank you for reading the above file.
+Chrome and Google App Engine install readme, is the work of Google and is copied in part from the chrome and App Engine download website.Python install readme, is the work of Python and is copied in part from the Python download website.